 Watt was one of the breakout players of the 2016 season.
 He is good at setting the edge in run defense and also is a terror in the pass rush off the edge.
 Watt recorded 63 tackles with 15.5 tackles for a loss, 11.5 sacks, four passes batted and two forced fumbles in 2016.
 The 6-foot-4, 252-pounder could be even better as he gains experience.
 T.J.
 Watt is the younger brother of the Texans' J.J.
 Watt and the Chargers' Derek Watt.

 Click links to see the Falcons' picks across all rounds:

 The Saints cut Jairus Byrd, and this pick makes a ton of sense for what Melifonwu can do for their defense.
-With his size, speed, and ability to cover, Melifonwu can match up in man on Mike Evans, Kelvin Benjamin or Greg Olsen.
+With his size, speed, and ability to cover, Melifonwu could match up in man on Mike Evans, Kelvin Benjamin or Greg Olsen.
 Melifonwu also would be helpful in double-teaming Julio Jones, or walking down to be the eighth man in the box.
 The only question is if Melifonwu makes it to this pick.